heushreck/newsletter-app/README.md

 ## Live Example

-Check out the live example of the Newsletter App [here](http://www.example-newsletter-app.com).
+Check out the live example of the Newsletter App [here](http://13.53.108.5:8501/).

 Please note that this link might not be active indefinitely, as it is a live instance and could be taken down at any time.

-& Contact
+## Contact

-If you have any questions or need further assistance, please don't hesitate to contact us at [nicolas.neudeck@outlook.de](mailto:nicolas.neudeck@outlook.de).
+If you have any questions or need further assistance, please don't hesitate to contact me at [nicolas.neudeck@outlook.de](mailto:nicolas.neudeck@outlook.de) or on [LinkedIn](https://www.linkedin.com/in/nicolasneudeck/).

 Happy exploring and enjoy using the Newsletter App!